Denvi/FlatCAM/doc/source/planning.rst

 -------

 * [DONE] Arcs
-* Subtract Shapes
+* [DONE] Subtract Shapes
-  * Selected objects must be kept onlist to preserve order.
+  * [DONE] Selected objects must be kept onlist to preserve order.
 * Polygon to outline
 * Force perpendicular
 * Un-group (Union creates group)
 * Group (But not union)
+* Remove from index (rebuild index or make deleted instances equal to None in the list).

 Algorithms